SAMMISolutions/docs/doc_posts/_commands-date-time/datetimemath.md

 |Unit|Dropdown|Seconds, Minutes, Hours, Days, Months, or Years.|
 |Output Format|String|String including date/time tokens.
 It's equal to Input Format if it's left empty.|
 {:class="table table-primary"}

+{% include alert.html text="TIP: You can use this command with an empty Number/Variable to just change the format of a date/time." type="info" %}